chevereto/v4-docs/application/reference/cli.md

 ### Tenants jobs worker

-The `jobs:worker` command starts the jobs worker to process background jobs for tenants in the Chevereto infrastructure.
+The `jobs:worker` command starts the jobs worker process for tenants in the Chevereto infrastructure.
+This process is required for carrying out background tasks for tenants websites and to refresh the tenants stats table.

 ```sh
 app/bin/tenants -C jobs:worker # all tenants